vlacs/moodle-local_vlacsguardiansurvey/README.md

 2. enable feedback activity module in Moodle
 3. copy the local plugin on the survey site local folder.
 4. Edit the course id containing the survey in the config.php file of the local plugin.
 5. run the upgrade process.
-The plugin is installed and the guardian survey is automatically created.
+The plugin is installed.
-6. add this php line into your theme layout/default.php page: ```<?php require_once($CFG->dirroot . '/local/vlacsguardiansurvey/lib.php'); // Display the course/student/completed date info on the exit guardian survey with a bit of JS.
-Also offer the choice to switch to a different survey => redirect to the survey list. display_survey_info(); ?>```
-7. Enable web service in Moodle (enablewebservices) and enable the REST protocol.
+6. Enable web service in Moodle (enablewebservices) and enable the REST protocol.
-8. Create a token linked to the service.
+7. Create a token linked to the service.
 You need to copu this token into the client call in VLACS code (the call should be done when the enrolment is marked as completed)
-9. Set the email feature in the Moodle administration as the site will send emails to the guardians.
+8. Set the email feature in the Moodle administration as the site will send emails to the guardians.
-10. You need to edit your theme.
+9. You need to edit your theme.
 See below.
+10. Copy your token into the /test/PHP-REST/client.php.
+Run it.
+The guardian survey is automatically created with a guardian test user and a survey request has been sent.
+11. Check all works, you can now delete the test guardian user and the enrolment created in guardiansurvey table.

 ### Theme modification